About the Foundation

 - Provides support for scholars at other institutions to pursue research projects that advance the Foundation's research programs;

-- Assures widespread access to the research that the Foundation supports through its own book publishing program;
+- Ensures widespread access to the research that the Foundation supports through its own book publishing program;

 - Sponsors special seminars and working groups aimed at developing new topics in social science;